solliancenet/microsoft-postgresql-developer-guide/04_01_AI/03_Exploring_LLMS.md

 Inner product – The product of the magnitudes of two vectors and the cosine of the angle between them.
 Usually used for natural language processing (NLP) vector similarity.
 Cosine similarity – The cosine of the angle between two vectors in a vector space.
 Hamming distance – For binary-coded vectors, the number of bits that differ between the two vectors.

+## Cosine Similiarity

+Cosine similarity is a measure of similarity between two vectors, you'll also hear this referred to as nearest neighbor search.
+To perform a cosine similarity search you need to vectorize for query text using the OpenAI Embedding API.
+Then calculate the cosine similarity between the query vector and each vector in the Embedding Index.
+Remember, the Embedding Index has a vector for each YouTube transcript text segment.
+Finally, sort the results by cosine similarity and the text segments with the highest cosine similarity are the most similar to the query.

+From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.
+This measurement is beneficial, because if two documents are far apart by Euclidean distance because of size, they could still have a smaller angle between them and therefore higher cosine similarity.
+For more information about cosine similarity equations, see [Cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity?WT.mc_id=academic-105485-koreyst).

+## Vector Storage

+Once you have generated embeddings, you will want to store them somewhere.
+This could be in memory locally, or in memory remotely.
+It could also be persisted to disk storage.
+We will explore various types of storage mechanisms (such as PostgreSQL) in a later section.

 ## Improving Results